ryancorywright/SparsePortfolioSelection.jl/README.md

 ## Related packages:

 My colleague Jean Pauphilet has created a package which computes sparse L2-regularized efficient regressors.
 It is available [here](https://github.com/jeanpauphilet/SubsetSelectionCIO.jl).

+## Thank you

+Thank you for your interest in Optimal-SPCA.
+Please let us know if you encounter any  issues using this code, or have comments or questions.
+Feel free to email us anytime.

+Dimitris Bertsimas
+dbertsim@mit.edu

+Ryan Cory-Wright
+ryancw@mit.edu